Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Observations and data reduction

 The MeerKAT data covering a frequency range of 0.9-1.67~GHz were calibrated using the Containerized Automated Radio Astronomy Calibration \citep[$\tt{CARACal}$;][]{caracal2020} pipeline {\footnote{\url{https://ascl.net/2006.014}}}.
 The first step consists of flagging in {\tt CARACal}, including shadowed antennas, autocorrelations, and known radio frequency interference (RFI) channels using the tfcrop algorithm.
 Thereafter, {\tt AOflagger} \citep{Offringa2010} was used to flag bad data using the {\tt firstpass\_QUV.rfis} strategy. {\tt CARACal} modeled the primary calibrator J0408-6545 using the MeerKAT local sky models.
 Following this, cross-calibration was performed to solve for the time-dependent delays and complex gains of each antenna and the bandpass corrections.

 After initial calibration, we created an initial image of the target field using {\tt WSClean} \citep{Offringa2014} within {\tt CARACal}.
 Three rounds of phase-only self-calibration were performed using {\tt CubiCal} \citep{Kenyon2018}, followed by a final round of amplitude-phase calibration.
-The calibrated data were imaged using the Briggs weighting scheme \citep{Briggs1995} with a robust parameter of $-0.5$, and multiscale cleaning.
+The calibrated data were imaged using the Briggs weighting scheme \citep{Briggs1995} with a robust parameter of $0$, and multiscale cleaning.
+The properties of the MeerKAT continuum images are summarized in Table\,\ref{con_imaging}.